bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This value is current used by diagram-bundle to draw background grids.
   If absent, the diagram-bundle has its own default value.

-+ gridlines:none

-  Set to a 'none' to disable the showing of grid.
-This option is checked by the diagram-bundle, which by default shows a grid as its background.
-Setting this option to 1 will disable it.

 + barlength:<length>

   This option is used by diagram-bundle when it needs to show a bar to indicate